Controlled Text Generation with Natural Language Instructions: Conclusion

 \section{Conclusion}

-In this work, we introduce \method, a new framework for controlled text generation which exploit the instruction following ability of large language models instead of modifying the decoding procedure of the model. \method achieves better generation quality compared to state-of-the-art controlled generation methods while maintaining competitive constraint satisfaction rates. \method also shows strong few-shot generalization ability on unseen constraints, conditional natural language generation tasks, and composition of multiple constraints.
-These results indicates prompt-based constrained generation is a promising alternative paradigm compared to existing decoding-time methods for controlled text generation.
+In this work, we introduce \method, a simple framework for controlled text generation which exploits the instruction following ability of large language models as an alternative to modifying the decoding procedure of the model. \method is faster and achieves better generation quality compared to state-of-the-art controlled generation methods while maintaining similar quality. \method also shows a strong few-shot generalization ability to unseen constraints, the ability to model the composition of multiple constraints, and can be seamlessly extended to conditional natural language generation tasks.